ekohilas/args-amazing-or-approaching/sf-python-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-and the other adds opacity and color, as when they're combined
+and the other adds opacity and color, when they're combined

 ------
 <!-- .element: data-auto-animate -->